10 of the Best Ab Exercises That Aren’t Crunches

 - Raise your right leg and your left arm, and twist to reach your hand to your toes.
-Keep your leg as straight as possible and don’t letting your shoulders hunch forward.
+Keep your leg as straight as possible and don’t let your shoulders hunch forward.

-- A variation of this move is found on Beachbody On Demand in SHAUN WEEK – 25 Abs
+- A variation of this move is found on BODi in SHAUN WEEK – 25 Abs.

 9. Standing Band Rotation